petrolivka/appmixer-demo/README.md

 # AppMixer Demo

-A Next.js application that leverages AppMixer's integration platform to create a SaaS platform for building, managing, and automating integrations between different services.
+An AppMixer's integration platform demo to showcase basic features.
+Demo consist of movie recommendation service.
+Main component uses chat with AI where you can prompt for movies recommendation.
+AI will suggest movie and could tap on some facts about the moview using tools.

 ## Features